-Welcome to another installment of RE:PRINT (the online archive of twenty-something-year-old-music-journalist-me for the Minneapolis print publications City’s Tone and Pulse).
+Welcome to RE:PRINT (the online archive of twenty-something-year-old-music-journalist-me for Minneapolis print publications City’s Tone and Pulse).

 All articles feature never-before-published content, a guest editor and — in most cases — unseen images of the subject.

 Below is a combination live review and interview with Dave Navarro, circa Trust No One.
-Dave was my first cover story (had been on record reviews prior), but having done time in the Prince-O-Sphere, I was ready.
+Dave was my first cover story and regarding Perry and he being in the news, thought this a relevant read.

 TRUST NO ONE – SHOW REVIEW & INTERVIEW